Participatory AI: A Scandinavian Approach to Human-Centered AI: Background

 Until recently, the two camps have evolved in parallel but separately.
 Jordan argues that current AI systems pursue ``human-imitative AI'' that mimics human behavior without understanding human needs or social contexts~\cite{Jordan2018}.
 Foundation models exemplify this trajectory: massive systems trained on internet-scale data with minimal human oversight~\cite{Bommasani2021}.
 These models centralize enormous computational power in corporate hands, making fundamental decisions about information access, knowledge representation, and reasoning processes without democratic input.

 The response has been largely technical rather than political.
 Li advocates for AI systems that \textit{``augment rather than replace human capabilities''}~\cite{Li2018}, but these approaches treat humans as end-users rather than co-designers of AI systems.
 Explainable AI (XAI) attempts to make black-box models interpretable~\cite{DBLP:series/lncs/Samek2019, DBLP:journals/air/MinhWLN22, rudin2019stop}, while Human-Centered AI (HCAI) frameworks emphasize usability and reliability~\cite{Shneiderman2022, DBLP:journals/ijhci/Shneiderman20}.
+These technical responses, while valuable, do not address the underlying political question of who should control AI development and for whose benefit.